victor-marino/indexa-gsheets-history/README.md

 ![Captura de pantalla 2024-02-29 a las 19 17 59](https://github.com/victor-marino/indexa-gsheets-history/assets/1933443/8c10257e-ffe9-4eba-abf3-7054e1d2b1db)

 Since this is the first run, the script will prompt you for all the required permissions to work with your Google Drive files.
-Once you grant them, the script should go ahead and create a new spreadsheet containing one sheet per instrument in your account (e.g.: one sheet per index fund).
-If the result looks like this, all went well:
+Once you grant them, the script should go ahead and create the necessary sheets to store the data (e.g.: one sheet per mutual fund).
+The result should look like this:

 ![Captura de pantalla 2024-02-29 a las 19 34 33](https://github.com/victor-marino/indexa-gsheets-history/assets/1933443/50ae6fac-312d-4116-a65d-e6d93b4df70a)